arejasverduras/resume/README.md

 ![resume4](https://user-images.githubusercontent.com/62893479/187299186-0f3f29f9-ce03-4dea-93bd-dcd7a9950599.png)
 ![resume6](https://user-images.githubusercontent.com/62893479/187299192-580daa0a-4ebc-4985-adaa-5ad0824ea376.png)

 ## Usage
-Type something in the search bar to filter the resume's results.
+- Type something in the search bar to filter the resume's results.
-Click the print button to save the current visible parts of the resume as a PDF.
+- Click the print button to save the current visible parts of the resume as a PDF.
-Find the hidden button to flip the layout.
+- Find the hidden button to flip the layout.

 ## Project Status
 Project is:  _complete_

 ## Room for Improvement

-Room for improvement:
 - Printing layout does not always scale right.
 - Add database information from a form in a hidden part of the app.